Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

    Final average test loss of **0.1136**.

-In the 3 cases we obtained similar results but with some better performance in the RELU case, in wich all the loss seems to be around 0.1.
+In the 3 cases we obtained similar results but with some better performances in the RELU case, in wich all the loss seems to be around 0.1.

 **⏰FINAL RESULT OF THE  REFINER AND CONSIDERATION**

-We choose the NISQA metrics in order to evaluaate the performance of the algorithm with these metrics
+We choose the NISQA metrics in order to evaluaate the performance of the algorithm with these metrics:

 1.**Overall Quality (MOS_pred)**: Higher values mean better overall speech quality (1-5 scale).